 It’s not just what hangs on the walls of the building that gives it such immense character and interest either, it’s what’s set inside them, too.
 Reymond has a bit of a thing for doorways.
 “I really believe that each object tells a story, and when you bring old doors into a building, you’re bringing in their stories, their soul,” she says.
 Carved ancient wooden arches in the kitchen, “from a temple somewhere in India,” seem strangely at home here.
 “When I first mentioned putting these huge things in this room, Andrew thought I was mad,” she laughs, while pointing out the antique Chinese sliding doors that divide the master bedroom and separate snug from the hallway.
 “If I find a nice door anywhere, I buy it and put it in storage,” says Reymond.
 “Really good- quality old Chinese and Indian ones are especially hard to come by these days – if I find them I have to keep them.”

-Asian influences continue in the form of an imposing Balinese opium bed, pieces of furniture and trinkets sourced by Reymond in Bali or Thailand and then shipped home.
+Asian influences continue in the form of an imposing Balinese opium bed, pieces of furniture and trinkets.
+These items were sourced by Reymond together with Indigo Antiques in Bali or Thailand and then shipped home.
 Of course, these weighty items made their final voyage to the flat not by road, but by boat.
 “With the artworks, we had to close our eyes!” she exclaims.
 “That’s the lunacy of Venice – now that these things are here, they’ll never leave.”

 Of course, no Venetian home would be complete without a few local masks, lamps and glass objets sourced from the many small boutiques nearby.
 The end result is eclectic – busy and yet peaceful, high-end and yet homely, something Reymond putsdown to a mixture of “raw, unpainted, historic wood”, balanced by cosy textures and lighting.